OHI-Science/OHI-website/README.md

 - To link to an external page, make sure that the `link` property starts with `http` or `https`.
 - To link to an internal page, the path can have one of the following formats: `learn`, `learn.md`, `ohi+/conduct/learn.md` (useful if there are two pages with the same name in different directories) `learn.md#introduction` (to link to a specific part of a page).
 - To make a link to download an image or data, the path should start with `data/` or `image/`, for example `data/scores.csv`)

+### Other shortcodes

+Hugo has some other, built-in shortcodes.
+See https://gohugo.io/content-management/shortcodes/#use-hugos-built-in-shortcodes

+### Other markdown extensions

+- Add emojis with the syntax: `:emoji-name:`.
+You can add any of the emojis listed [here](https://www.webfx.com/tools/emoji-cheat-sheet/).
+- The markdown extensions listed here are also supported: https://github.com/yuin/goldmark/#built-in-extensions

 ## Goal pages